NissimBansal/IEEE_Assignments/README.md

 - Counter : The counter is the heart of the timer and is used as a unit which helps trigger overflow events and such.
 It increases by one every tick.
 - Prescalar : It is a value which the incoming clock signal from system clocks is divided by before it reaches the counter.
 The formula is Frequency(counter) = Frequency(System)/[Prescalar value + 1].
 - Auto reload : It is also a value that defines the max value the counter can count upto before it resets and and interrupt flag is sent.
+- Interrupt file : It is a signal sent to the CPU which wakes it up and ultimately leads it functions like toggling LED, clearing flag and resetting counter.